sveenman/Get_and_Clean_data_PRJ/CodeBook.md

    b. subject_test and subject_train now have "subject" as colname.

 5. Now all the sets are joined together by column (cbind) and then the rows are merged (rbind)

+6	The mean and standard deviation of each measurements is then taken